 After pellets have been baked at 375 (F) for twenty to thirty minutes, allow them to cool.
 Heat an ice pick over the burner and pierce a hole.
 [You might want to carefully drill a hole instead.]
 Insert nylon fishing line to hang ornament.

-Snowflake suncatcher with ribbon
+Snowflake suncatcher DIY with ribbon

 Cut snowflakes out of ribbon.
 Place a small number of clear pellets onto a flat, smooth pan or cookie sheet; lay ribbon on pellets.
 Cover with more clear crystals.
 Shape into a cross by hand or with a spatula before baking.